thednp/fetch-library-data/llm/vitest.md

       }
     })

+ts

+    import { defineWorkspace } from 'vitest/config'

+    // defineWorkspace provides a nice type hinting DX export default defineWorkspace([
+      // matches every folder and file inside the `packages` folder 'packages/*',
+      {
+        // add "extends" to merge two configs together
+        extends: './vite.config.js',
+        test: {
+          include: ['tests/**/*.{browser}.test.{ts,js}'],
+          // it is recommended to define a name when using inline configs
+          name: 'happy-dom',
+          environment: 'happy-dom',
+        }
+      },
+      {
+        test: {
+          include: ['tests/**/*.{node}.test.{ts,js}'],
+          name: 'node',
+          environment: 'node',
+        }
+      }
+    ])

 WARNING

 All projects must have unique names; otherwise, Vitest will throw an error.
 If a name is not provided in the inline configuration, Vitest will assign a number.
 For project configurations defined with glob syntax, Vitest will default to using the "name" property in the nearest `package.json` file or, if none exists, the folder name.

+If you do not use inline configurations, you can create a small JSON file in your root directory or just specify it in the root config:

+vitest.workspace.json

+json

+    [
+      "packages/*"
+    ]

-Projects do not support all configuration properties.
+Workspace projects do not support all configuration properties.
 For better type safety, use the `defineProject` method instead of `defineConfig` within project configuration files:

 packages/a/vitest.config.ts